top of page

 • Many distinctions between hula studios where hula is taught by an instructor, & traditional hula hālau, under the direction of a kumu hula (or a kumu in training under the supervision of a kumu hula).

-• ʻuniki means to complete an intense course of studies under care & guidance of a kumu with full rights, & to pass from one level to the next in a manner determined by the kumu.
+• ʻuniki is a process of completion an extensive course of studies under care & guidance of a kumu with full rights, & to pass from one level to the next in a manner determined by the kumu.

 • Many thousands of people around the world study Hula; especially true in Hawai'i, where keiki (kids) as young as 2-3 years of age are learning how to hula.